ARCHER2-HPC/archer2-docs/research-software/nektar++/nektar++.rst

 tracker at the Nektar++ gitlab repository (see link above).
 More general questions might also be directed to the Nektar-users mailing list https://mailman.ic.ac.uk/mailman/listinfo/nektar-users.
-Issues specific to the use or behaviour of Netkar++ on Archer should be sent to the Service Desk.
+Issues specific to the use or behaviour of Netkar++ on ARCHER2 should be sent to the Service Desk.